emir-turgut/Mushroom-Classification/README.md

 2. **mushrooms.csv:** Dataset used for training and testing the model.

 ## Additional Notes
-A README file has been added to summarize the project structure and its purpose.
+This README file has been provided to summarize the project structure and its purpose.
 For more detailed explanations, refer to the Python script and visualization outputs.